polgab/ocgx/README.md

 ocgx
 ====

-(La)TeX package to use OCG (Optional Content Groups) within a PDF document.
+LaTeX package to use OCG (Optional Content Groups) within a PDF document without JavaScript.